legerakun/legerakun.github.io/vortex/categories.md

 categories.example.bItemTableIsImages = "True"

 -- Table of items of category
-categories.example.itemTable          = {Material("vortex/cross.png", "vertexalpha vertexcolor"),
+-- Can be a function that returns table, for example weapons.GetList() categories.example.itemTable          = {Material("vortex/cross.png", "vertexalpha vertexcolor"),
                                          Material("vortex/shield.png", "vertexalpha vertexcolor")
                                         }

--- Table of features of category
-categories.example.featureTable       = {"Add to library",
+-- Table of features of category categories.example.featureTable       = {"Add to library",
                                          "Do not add to library"
                                         }